sysrpl/Raylib.4.0.Pascal/examples/table/README.md

-# 3D Pool Table Simlation for Linux
+# 3D Pool Table Simulation for Linux

 This is a FOSS software project.
 See the license at the head of this git repository.